dalesgit/logseq/pages/SD training Nov 7.md

 			- 4,6,8 are "What is going on?"
 Lament first.
 Freak out.
 It take (chaotic)
 			- 1,3,5 solution based (reactive stances)
 			- 2, 7,9 caring, nurturing
 		- reactions to election.
-Responses
+Responses include:
 			- catastrophe
 			- solutions
 			- gratitude
 			- difficult to sit with others' grief when SD is grieving
 		- This is good re. the different ways people grieve: 	https://doinggrief.org/checklist-contemplation-8/
 		- Nina: had a voice teacher who could hear e.g. "grief" in a person's voice.
+-